 In other words, APR lets you know all your loan expenses beyond just the interest rate.

-An APR shows you how much it costs to borrow money yearly, and it's expressed a percentage similar to how an interest rate is expressed.
-The difference, however, is that an APR is more inclusive and will always be a higher number than your interest rate.
-This is because the APR includes both the loan's interest rate plus origination fees and closing costs.
+An APR shows you how much it costs to borrow money yearly, and it's expressed in a percentage similar to how an interest rate is expressed.
+The difference, however, is that an APR is more inclusive and may be a higher number than your interest rate because the APR includes both the loan's interest rate plus origination fees and closing costs.
 Note that with ARM loans, APR will sometimes be lower than the interest rate.

 With this in mind, it is better to evaluate a loan based on its APR rather than just the interest rate.

 APRs directly affect how much you pay on your loan.
 A higher APR means you pay more for your loan because it represents the overall expenses included in the loan.

 Calculating all of these factors can get overwhelming, which is why it's best to work with a trusted loan advisor.
 They do all the heavy lifting while you reap the benefits of saving on time and money.

 The two types of APRs are fixed and variable APRs.